^

 Diagnosis of periodontitis

-• Anamnesis, including family history.
+• Collection of anamnesis, including family history.

 • Identification of subjective complaints.

-• Conducting a clinical examination, examination.
+• Conducting a clinical examination, inspection.

 • Evaluation of the localization of inflammation.

-• Assessment of the severity of inflammation.
+• Assessing the severity of inflammation.

 Differential diagnosis of acute purulent periodontitis